Teaching Assistants Association: Act 10 and Recall Walker

 The TAA led a 1,000-person protest at the Wisconsin State Capitol building on Valentine's Day in 2011, which began the 2011 Wisconsin protests, including a monthlong protest at the capitol.
 The union voted against endorsing a challenger in the 2012 recall election.

 Legacy

-The TAA is credited as the first graduate student labor union, and its formation preceded the unionization of several others graduate schools in the 1970s, including at the City University of New York (CUNY), Michigan, Oregon, and three universities in Florida.
+The TAA is credited as the first graduate student labor union, and its formation preceded the unionization of several other graduate schools in the 1970s, including at the City University of New York (CUNY), Michigan, Oregon, and three universities in Florida.
 However, CUNY graduate students were covered in a 1968 union contract, which predated the TAA's first contract in 1970.
 UC Berkeley teaching assistants also had formed a union earlier under the American Federation of Teachers in December 1964, and had 400 members at one time.
 "The teaching assistants thereupon, by December, formed another local of the AFT, and soon counted over 400 members," but dissolved without winning recognition or a contract.
 This makes the TAA the first graduate student labor union to win recognition, and the first to negotiate an independent contract.